Kin-Zhang/ERASOR/README.md

 No ros version!

-pcd and pose.txt are enough to run this program.
+pcd are enough to run this program.
+Need transformed and pose in VIEWPOINT.
+Please reference our dufomap benchmark for more detail.

-TODO refactor all the codes
+TODO refactor all the codes.... and add more comments.